Skip to content

 Recommended to register billing account (AWS payer account)

-We recommend registering your AWS billing account (payer account) instead of the sub-accounts (linked accounts) as you can have the option to easily include the sub-accounts at the end of this process
+We recommend registering your AWS billing account (payer account) instead of the sub-accounts (linked accounts) to fully explore Octo's capabilities.

 a.
 Input your AWS Account ID (12 digits)